petervolvowinz/Matrix/Readme.md

 bmatrixtest.cpp
 ```

-Running tests with coverage, select from the *RUN* and *Run with coverage* , if not built with coverage flags just select
+Running tests with coverage, select from the main menu *RUN* and *Run with coverage* , if not built with coverage flags just select
 *fix and run* and the IDE will take care of it and build and run the tests.

 ![Test with coverage](coverage.png)